crolopez/whitelist-synchronizer/README.md

-# whitelist-synchronizer
+# Whitelist Synchronizer

-A Java plugin to synchronize whitelists on Minecraft servers.
+The purpose of this plugin is to provide the possibility of synchronizing the Whitelist of a Minecraft server with an external repository, without having to open extra ports or use RCON.